How the Morning Light at Amber Fort Changes the Way You See India

 Jaipur's Secret Weapon: Jantar Mantar

 Built by Maharaja Sawai Jai Singh II in 1734, it's a collection of massive geometric instruments that measure time, predict eclipses, and track celestial positions.
-The centerpiece is a 27-meter-tall sundial (Samrat Yantra) that's accurate to 2 seconds.
+The centerpiece is a 27-meter-tall sundial (Samrat Yantra) accurate to 2 seconds.

 The Bazaars Hit Different